Core Concepts for Grief-Sensitive Care

 Anger can show up in different ways.
 Some expressions are more visible and intense, while others are quieter and less direct.
 Both can reflect underlying distress and unmet needs.

-- Hot expressions of anger involves overt, intense reactions, such as shouting, slamming doors, or physical agitation.
+- Hot expressions of anger involve overt, intense reactions, such as shouting, slamming doors, or physical agitation.

-- Cold expressions of anger tends to be more restrained and indirect, and may include sarcasm, withdrawal, silence, or passive resistance.
+- Cold expressions of anger tend to be more restrained and indirect, and may include sarcasm, withdrawal, silence, or passive resistance.

 Navigating Grief-Related Anger in Healthcare

-Curiosity supports grief-sensitivity via mentalization by helping individuals reflect on their own thoughts and feelings, as well as those of others, rather than reacting automatically.
-This reflective stance can create space for more flexible, compassionate responses during moments of intense emotion.
+Curiosity supports grief-sensitive care by promoting openness and a not-knowing stance and is central to mentalization, the capacity to reflect on one’s own thoughts and feelings as well as those of others, creating space for more flexible, compassionate responses during moments of uncertainty or strong emotion.

 Grief-Sensitive Boundaries

-“I can see how hard this is.
-I want to support you, and we also need to keep this a respectful space.”
+“I can see this is incredibly hard.
+I want to support you, and we need to keep this a respectful space.”

 Fear